ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 ### (3) Ball with arbitrary spin

 {:.notice}
-From this point on, I'll refer to a ball with "spin" as a ball with "angular momentum".
+From this point on, I'll refer to a ball with "spin" as a ball with "angular velocity".

 In this example, we take on the general case of the ball-cloth interaction.
 This is the most realistic model I came across that can be solved analytically, and has the following assumptions: